 Regular physical activity is vital to strengthen muscle and bones, promote a healthy body weight, support learning, develop social skills and build self-esteem.
 Kids are encouraged to be active for 60 minutes per day.
 Involving the family is a great way to spend time together.
 Hike together as a weekend outing, ride bikes after dinner, play catch after work or take the dog for a brisk walk.

-By Rita Larsen, RD, CD; Elite Sports Clubs Nutrition Educator & Diet Counselor
+Written by Rita Larsen, RD, CD; Nutrition Educator & Diet Counselor